excel-academy/excel-academy-website/src/pages/programs/certified-nursing-assistant.md

     - Assisted living facilities
     - Hospitals
     - Clients in their own homes
-  content: Job growth for nursing assistants in general is expected to be at a rate of 21% and is expected to create 312,200 new jobs over the 2012-2022 decade according to the U.S. Bureau of Labor Statistics.
+  text: Job growth for nursing assistants in general is expected to be at a rate of 21% and is expected to create 312,200 new jobs over the 2012-2022 decade according to the U.S. Bureau of Labor Statistics.
   disclaimer: To obtain employment, potential employers may require a background check, driving record check, and/or drug testing.
 schedule:
   title: Class schedule